alexei379/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

+I ended up having a lot of training data so I used gerarator  (model.py [line 113](https://github.com/alexei379/CarND-Behavioral-Cloning-P3/blob/4b0481294dd795bca64a8b178efb2dd38a26665b/model.py#L113)) to feed training data into the model.

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: